dinoboards/yellow-msx-series-for-rc2014/music/README.md

 ## Brief Description

-Explore the world of early music synthesis sound chips - Yamaha's YM2413 OPLL (FM synthesis) as used in the MSX-MUSIC standard.
+Give your RC2014 MSX build MSX-Music OPLL Sounds

 ### Description

+Explore the world of mid 80s music synthesis sound chips - Yamaha's YM2413 OPLL (FM synthesis) as used in the MSX-MUSIC standard.

 ### What is it?

 This is a kit based around the YM2413 OPLL (FM synthesis) sound chip, and designed to be compatible with the MSX-MUSIC standard.
-Adding the amazing advanced music generation of Yamaha's OPLL (FM synthesis) YM2413 chip to your RC2014 build, and propel your ears into the new era of 80's sounds.
+Add the amazing advanced music generation of Yamaha's OPLL (FM synthesis) YM2413 chip to your RC2014 build, and propel your ears into the new era of 80's sounds.

 The OPLL was especially made for the MSX system.
 It provides 9 channels of FM sound without drums or 6 channels FM sound with 5 FM drums.